How to use iPhone as a TV remote control

 You can also use your iPhone to control your Apple TV - there's an Apple TV remote built in to iOS.

-- How to turn off voice control on iPhone
+- Air conditioner control application on iPhone